sky-marcello-franco/vbox-backup/README.md

 ## Usage

 1. Modify the following variables at the top of the script according to your environment:
-   - `vm_name`: Specify the name of your VirtualBox VM.
    - `base_directory`: Specify the base directory where you want to store the backups.
    - `restic_repo`: Specify the path to your Restic repository.
    - `restic_password`: Specify the password for your Restic repository.